Although networking remains a primary means for finding jobs, roughly 25% of professionals don’t currently network at all, according to one study.

 Research by Yesware found that 58% of the tool’s cold emails go unopened.
 And although plenty of studies claim to have found the ideal time to send, the reality is that no predetermined “best” time is going to be appropriate for all people.

 For example, one study says the time of day with the highest open rate is 2pm, while another says the best time to send an email is between 8am-10am, and 3pm-4pm.
 The puzzle gets even more complicated when you take time zones into consideration.
+Email scheduling tools allows you to write emails now and schedule your emails to be delivered at just the right time for recipients.

 The best thing to do is to experiment and try to find the best time of day for your recipients – and again, there probably isn’t a one-size-fits-all answer.
-Any good cold email tool should offer you plenty of options for trying out different sending schedules.
+Any good cold email marketing automation tool should offer you plenty of options for trying out different sending schedules.

 3. Make a Connection

 One way to improve open rates of your cold networking emails?
 Make them a lot less cold.
+To get the most responses, design your email marketing strategy in a way that personalizes communication, humanizes tone, and acknowledges themes like special holidays.

 Take the subject line example, “Have you tried [this restaurant] yet?”
 Using this line only works if you a) know the cities where your recipient lives or frequently travels, and b) know that they enjoy dining out.
 Ideally, you’d even know which kind of restaurants they enjoy so that your request reads as genuine.